cbor-wg/edn-literal/draft-ietf-cbor-edn-literals.md

 Any additional detailed syntax discussion needed has been deferred to
 {{grammar}}.

+## Application-Oriented Extension Literals {#app-lit}

+EDN provides _literals_ that represent CBOR data items textually.
+Many of the forms of literals provided are predefined by this document, but it also defines an extension point that enables defining _application-oriented extension literals_, or _extension literals_ for short.

+Extension literals start with a _prefix_ that identifies the application-oriented extension, immediately followed by a sequence literal ({{embedded}}) or a single-quoted string literal ({{strings}}).
+The latter form uses its single-quoted string literal as a shorthand form for a sequence literal representing a sequence with exactly that one string data item.

+{:aside}
+> This notation is generalized from
+{{Section 8 of RFC8949@-cbor}}, which provides for notating byte strings in a number of {{-base}} base encodings, where the encoded text is enclosed in single quotes, prefixed by a prefix (»h« for base16, »b32« for base32, »h32« for base32hex, »b64« for base64 or base64url).
+>
+> This syntax can be thought to establish a name space, with the names "h", "b32", "h32", and "b64" taken, but other names being unallocated.
+The present specification allows registering additional names for this namespace, which we call *application-extension identifiers*.

+More precisely, an *application-extension identifier* is a name consisting of a lower-case ASCII letter (`[a-z]`) and zero or more additional ASCII characters that are either lower-case letters, digits, or hyphens (`[a-z0-9-]`).
+»false«, »true«, »null«, and »undefined« cannot be used as such identifiers and are reserved.

+Application-extension identifiers are registered in a registry ({{appext-iana}}).

+An application-extension (such as `dt`) MAY also define the meaning of a variant prefix derived from its application-extension identifier by replacing each lower-case character by its upper-case counterpart (such as `DT`).
+As a convention for such definitions, using the all-uppercase variant implies making use of a tag appropriate for this application-oriented extension (such as tag number 1 for `DT`, where `dt` stands for the unwrapped number).

+This specification defines a number of generally applicable application-oriented extensions ({{app-ext}}), both to motivate making these extensions generally available, and to illustrate the concept.

 ## Comments {#comments}

 For presentation to humans, EDN text may benefit from comments.